IsaacVerm/mad-trick-explainer/README.md

 - you're [required to enable billing](https://medium.com/firebase-developers/hosting-flask-servers-on-firebase-from-scratch-c97cfb204579), this seems kind of tricky

 > To use Cloud Run with Firebase Hosting you currently need billing enabled, which requires putting a credit card on file.
 However!
 That doesn’t mean you’re going to get charged.
 Cloud Run comes with a free tier.
 You’ll likely operate in the free tier unless you are using it on a production site or sending large amounts of traffic to your site all month long.

+Deployment is fairly easy with [this tutorial](https://stackabuse.com/deploying-a-flask-application-to-heroku/).

+Only problem is we use a monorepo so the `backend` part with the `Procfile` isn't in the root of the repo.
+To solve this you can use [git subtree](https://coderwall.com/p/ssxp5q/heroku-deployment-without-the-app-being-at-the-repo-root-in-a-subfolder).

 ## Questions